ombulabs/blog/_posts/2020-Q1-open-source-report.markdown

 ## RubyMem.com

-[RubyMem.com](https://github.com/rubymem/rubymem.com) Is the website to report leaky gems.
+[RubyMem.com](https://github.com/rubymem/rubymem.com) is the website to report leaky gems.

 From Jan 01, 2020 through Apr 05, 2020, rubymem/rubymem.com gained 3 new commits, contributed by 2 authors.
 There were 3 additions and 3 deletions across 1 file.